 You are a good fit for Human Services if you:

-- are curious about people's behaviors
+- are curious about people's behaviors and stories

 - want to help people overcome social barriers